juntylpro1/secure-enterprise/custom-basic.md

 {: #basic-custom-json}
 {: step}

 The `ibm_catalog.json` file is a manifest JSON file that is used to automatically import version information when you onboard to a private catalog.
 Because you changed the deployable architecture, you created a brand new architecture for your needs.
 Update the following information in the `ibm_catalog.json` file to reflect your changes.

+For more information on the manifest file and what it contains, see [Locally editing the catalog manifest](/docs/secure-enterprise?topic=secure-enterprise-manifest-values&locale=en).

 ### Updating the product information
 {: #basic-custom-info}
 {: step}

-Now that you customized the deployable architecture and created your own architecture, you must also update the name and the programmatic name.
+Now that you updated the configuration and created your own architecture, you must also update the name and the programmatic name.
 For the purposes of this tutorial, update the name to `Example Corps' architecture` and the programmatic name to `deploy-arch-example-corp`.

 1. Open the `ibm_catalog.json` file.
 1. Find the `label` field and update the name of your deployable architecture to `Example Corps' architecture`.